SarahKham/Challenge_Hacker_Rank/README.md

 main.py as the main where we will use this function

 # The solution:
-SparseArray.py
+* SparseArray.py
 Class that contains: Simple constructor
 The function matchingStrings function: count the occurence of querries on strings using counter This function take in parameters strings that will be taken from the textfile.
+The function must return an array of integers representing the frequency of occurrence of each query string in strings.
+* main.py
-The function must return an array of integers representing the frequency of occurrence of each query string in strings. main.py it contains the INPUT_PATH that is the  environment variable as a text file querries are taken from the command  that we will launch to execute the main The count the queries the use of the function matchingStrings denined on the class SparseArray on SparseArray.py
+it contains the INPUT_PATH that is the  environment variable as a text file querries are taken from the command  that we will launch to execute the main The count the queries the use of the function matchingStrings denined on the class SparseArray on SparseArray.py
+* requirements.txt : it contains all the package that we need to install on Docker to run easaly our program

 # Execution of main.py
 When we Launch python -m main ab,abc,bc we have the result that we want to have